-In a recent article for Building Operating Management, Anica Landreneau, HOK’s director of sustainable design, outlines the U.S. government’s strategies for developing affordable, high-performance buildings.
+In an article for Building Operating Management, Anica Landreneau, HOK’s director of sustainable design, outlines the U.S. government’s strategies for developing affordable, high-performance buildings.

 Excerpted from Building Operating Management:

 The federal government has long been a pioneer in using sustainable building design to achieve energy efficiency while enhancing the health and productivity of occupants.
 With several projects serving as a proving ground for sustainable design, government agencies have paved the way for high-performance buildings.
 Energy consumed in federal government facilities has been generally declining over the past four decades, with an overall 49 percent reduction in energy intensity since 1975.

 With more than 9,600 federal assets under management, the U.S. General Services Administration (GSA) is one of the world’s largest and most diversified public real estate organizations.
 Its actions can change thinking and move markets.

 GSA recently released a study (“The Impact of High-Performance Buildings”) demonstrating that high-performance buildings save energy, reduce water use, are more cost effective to operate, produce less waste, and have more satisfied occupants compared with typical buildings.
 The study compared 100 GSA high-performance buildings to 100 GSA legacy stock buildings, looking at actual performance data in five key metrics over three years.
 Compared to legacy stock buildings, GSA’s high-performance buildings have recorded:

 “If the legacy building stock in our data set matched the high-performance buildings in our study, GSA would save over $44 million a year,” says Donald R. Horn, deputy director, Office of Federal High-Performance Buildings for GSA.